hyperspy/hyperspy/doc/user_guide/io.rst

 However, the way that HyperSpy reads and saves the scale and the units of TIFF files is compatible with ImageJ/Fiji and Gatan Digital Micrograph software.
-HyperSpy can also import the scale and the units from TIFF files saved using FEI, Zeiss SEM and Olympus SIS software.
+HyperSpy can also import the scale and the units from TIFF files saved using FEI, Zeiss SEM, Olympus SIS, Jeol SightX and Hamamatsu HPD-TA (streak camera) software.

 .. code-block:: python